rerun/rerun/README.md

     │   ├── cmdA (directory for cmdA files)
     │   │   ├── metadata (command metadata)
     │   │   ├── default.sh (generic script)
-    │   │   ├── optX.option ("optX" metadata)
+    │   │   ├── optX.option (declares metadata for "optX" option)
     │   │   └── options.sh (option parsing script)
     │   └── cmdB
     │       ├── Darwin.sh (OS specific script)
     │       ├── metadata
-    │       ├── default.sh
+    │       ├── default.sh (generic script)
     │       ├── options.sh
-    │       └── optY.option
+    │       └── optY.option (declares metadata for "optY" option)
     ├── metadata (module metadata)
     └── lib

+## Scripts

+Rerun's internal dispatch logic follows the layout convention described above to find and execute scripts for each command.

+Rerun expects a default implementation script for each command but can also invoke an OS specific script, if present.

+* default.sh: Generic implmentation.
+* `uname -s`.sh: OS specific implementation
+* options.sh: Script sourceable by default and OS specific scripts to parse options.

+## Metadata

-The format metadata file format uses KEY=value pairs to define standard attributes.
+The metadata file format uses KEY=value pairs to define standard attributes.

+* NAME: Declare name displayed to user.
+* DESCRIPTION: Brief explanation of use.

 For example, a module named `freddy` and can be named and described as such in a file called `MODULE_DIR/metadata`:

     NAME="freddy"
     DESCRIPTION="A dancer in a red beret and matching suspenders"

-A command can also be named and described in a file called `MODULE_DIR/commands/<command>/metadata`:
+Command metadata are described in a file called `MODULE_DIR/commands/<command>/metadata`.
+Here's one for the "study" command:

     NAME="study"
     DESCRIPTION="tell freddy to study"

+Options can be
-Besides NAME and DESCRIPTION, options can be described in a file called `MODULE_DIR/commands/<command>/<option>.option`.
+described in a file called `MODULE_DIR/commands/<command>/<option>.option`.
+Beyond just NAME and DESCRIPTION, options can declare:

+* ARGUMENTS: Does the option take an argument.
+* REQUIRED: Is the option required.
+* DEFAULT: Sensible value for an option default

-Here's one for an option named "subject":
+Here's `subject.option` describing an option named "subject":

     NAME=subject
     DESCRIPTION="the summer school subject"